MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CopilotMSAPlatform.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Learn more about using Copilot in Microsoft Advertising Platform.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Copilot in Microsoft Advertising Platform

 Copilot is your AI-powered assistant in Microsoft Advertising.
-It helps you get answers, generate assets and create ads, troubleshoot issues, and analyze performance—all in natural language.
+It helps you get answers, generate assets and create ads, troubleshoot issues, and analyze performanceâ€”all in natural language.
 Whether you're new to advertising or managing complex campaigns, Copilot can save you time and help you make smarter decisions.

 > [!NOTE]
 > This article explains how Copilot in Microsoft Advertising can assist you with your campaigns, which is different from [Microsoft Copilot](https://go.microsoft.com/fwlink/?linkid=2291145).
 For information about advertising in Microsoft Copilot, see [About Ads in Copilot](hlp_BA_CONC_AdsForCopilot.md).